0xMF/emacs.d/README.md

 If you are new to Purcell's setup, read his [README](README_Purcell.md) (archived here since July 2020).

 # Warning
-Purcell's `emacs.d` repo proved dependable (logically consistent and remarkably stable) over the years I used it.
-The eye-candy features Purcell keeps adding to his `emacs.d` setup has made Emacs truly a delight that I enjoy using.
-Thanks Steve!
-If you are new to Purcell's setup, read his [README](README_Purcell.md) (archived here since July 2020).

 Unlike Purcell whose `emacs.d` repo is dependable, this repo can be and, at times, has been unstable because I value a linear commit history and will use the first Elisp or Emacs settings that work the way I want.
 I track Purcell's upstream repo and apply my own settings to upstream master before merging it back here.